wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 <p lang="en">
-I remark immediately that we want everywhere in this §. to presuppose that the lytic and thetic operations, no matter what objects they are applied to, are possible and
+I remark immediately that we want everywhere in this §. to presuppose that the lytic and thetic operations, no matter what objects they are applied to are possible and
 [one-valued]{.orig-phrase title="eindeutig"}, that is,
 if $a$ and $b$ are given, then $\Theta(a,b)$ and likewise
 $\lambda(a,b)$ have only one